Mati365/ckeditor5-rails/README.md

 ## Editor placement 🏗️

 The `ckeditor5_editor` helper renders CKEditor 5 instances in your views.
-Before using it, ensure you've included the necessary assets in your page's head section.
+Before using it, ensure you've included the necessary assets in your page's head section otherwise the editor won't work as there are no CKEditor 5 JavaScript and CSS files loaded.

 ### Classic editor 📝